clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 :question:
 The WGS sample was mapped to hg38.
 Lets switch the reference accordingly and open the sample again.
+Navigate to chromosome 9.
 Do you notice a difference to how it looked like before?
 Try to find some SNVs, what are their allele frequencies?
 Mark down a few that you can find along with how many reads support them and how many strands are forward and reverse.
-Which do you think are real variants and which do you think are errors/artefacts?
+Which do you think are real variants and which do you think are errors/artefacts? ß

 !!! question "Question 10"
 	:question:
 	Switch the reference genome again and look at sample_C.
 Look again at the variant in detail chr9:133748283.
 Is this an artefact?
 Why - why not?

-!!! question "Question 11"
 :question:
 After looking at the different samples and the allele frequencies of their varriants in IGV, which sample do you think is somatic, which is germline?

 ??? note
 	From germline samples you expect less variants than in somatic (tumor) samples.
 Also generally you expect the allele frequencies in diploid germline samples to be around 0%, 50% or 100% as the variation is inherited.
 Variation in somatic samples can be anything in the range of 0-100% due to rising mutations and subclones.

 ## VCF